marc726/CS210-F23/psets/pset 2 lists, tuples, strings solutions.md

 my_list = [3, 1, 4, 1, 5, 9, 2, 6, 5, 3, 5]
 extracted_elements = my_list[3:8]
 ```
+`extracted_elements = my_list[3:8]`: This is using Python's list slicing syntax to extract a part of the list.

+The slicing syntax `list[start:stop]` extracts elements from the `start` index up to, but not including, the `stop` index.
+In Python, list indices start at 0.

+- The `start` in our slice is `3`, so the extraction begins from the fourth element of the list (since the first element is at index 0).
+- The `stop` in our slice is `8`, so the extraction will go up to, but not include, the element at index 8.

 ---
 #### Tuples